ansible-content-lab/aws_terraform_deployment/README.md

 sudo subscription-manager attach --pool=<pool-id>
 ```

 You need to transfer local installer from your local terminal to the installer host.
-Execute the following command on your local terminal to copy the installer RPM, which is available for download at this location [AAP installer][aap-installer]
+Execute the following command on your local terminal to copy the installer RPM, which is available for download at this location [AAP installer][aap-installer].
+Download x86_64 RPM package for `ansible-automation-platform-installer`.
 ```bash
 scp -i ~/.ssh/id_rsa <installer-rpm-filepath> ec2-user@<controller-public-ip>:~/.
 ```